rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Platforms

 * Android
-* Symbol Devices Only(Scanners on Symbol Technologies' devices)
+* Zebra Devices Only(Scanners on Symbol Technologies' devices)

 ###i2of5